SymbioticLove/HTML-Email-Signature/README.md

 <h1>Simple HTML Email Signature</h1>
 This is a simple email signature made on a single HTML document.
 There are a few Javascript functions, as well as several links.
+You can check it out at https://symbioticlove.github.io/HTML-Email-Signature/!
 <h2>Links</h2>
 The links on my signature point to our store, our main Github profile, and to our main site.
 If you're in need of a signature, we can point links wherever you need.
 <h2>Javascript Functions</h2>